maialenz/WetPaws/TESTING.md

       - although the performance before was quite low, implementing lighthouse suggested changes increased the performance of the mobile test quite significantly, but we can see the biggest improvement in Best practices, where the score went up to 93%.

   - Feedback page Lighthouse test:
-    - [Before] This feature was added at the very end of the project, when I noticed some issues as I was testing all the pages (see bugs for more info on error 501).
+    - Before: This feature was added at the very end of the project, when I noticed some issues as I was testing all the pages (see bugs for more info on error 501).
 Because of this, I forgot to take any screenshots of the lighthouse testing before.
     - [After](docs/testing/lighthouse/lighthouse-feedback-after.png)

 - **Web**